Ontario City Library, Ontario, California

 The Library Today

-On October 16, 2013, the Oakland Park City Commission voted to officially change the name of the library to The Ethel M. Gordon Oakland Park Library in recognition of her role in the establishment of the Oakland Park library.
+On October 16, 2013, the Oakland Park City Commission voted to officially change the name of the library to The Ethel M. Gordon Oakland Park Library in recognition of her role in the establishment of the Oakland Park Library.

 Fun fact: Children under the age of 16 may obtain a library card in their name as soon as they can print their full name!